amritrai2401/TravellingAssistant/README.md

 https://user-images.githubusercontent.com/86003701/138207641-b6294191-4166-497e-bf50-d1f5a052fee0.mp4

 # A website which assist users while travelling.
-* Gives all data(mobno,ratings,price,etc) about hotels,restaurants,toutrist attractions and u can filter it by ratings.
+* Gives all data(mobno,ratings,price,etc) about hotels,restaurants,tourist attractions and u can filter it by ratings.
 * It provides link to tripadvisor.in for reviews and more info about the restaurants & hotels.
 * Gives data about the weather condition by showing on map.
 * Gives website link of the restaurant and hotel ,if they have💙💙